knutkirkhorn/btc-value/README.md

     // => e.g. $11048
 });

-// Print the current value in double if true is used as a parameter btcValue(true).then(value => {
+// Print the current value as a decimal number if true is used as a parameter btcValue(true).then(value => {
     console.log('$' + value);
     // => e.g. $11048.10